giampaolo/psutil/docs/index.rst

     .. versionchanged:: 5.7.1 return value is cached (instead of returning ``None``).

-    .. versionchanged:: 5.7.1 on POSIX return an `enum`_, showing either the signal which was used to terminate the process or the exit code (if standard).
+    .. versionchanged:: 5.7.1 on POSIX, in case of negative signal, return it as a human readable `enum`_.

 .. class:: Popen(*args, **kwargs)